telerik/kendo-themes/packages/nouvelle/README.md

 ### Importing

-In your custom csss file, you can import the entirety of the theme, by importing `dist/all.scss` or pick just the styles for the components you need.
+In your custom scss file, you can import the entirety of the theme, by importing `dist/all.scss` or pick just the styles for the components you need.
 The files for individual components are in `scss/` folder:

 ```scss
 // Import only PanelBar and Grid styles